 Barbier granted preliminary approval of the settlement yesterday.

 The blowout and explosion on the Deepwater Horizon drilling rig killed 11 workers and caused the worst offshore oil spill in U.S. history.
-The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG), the Vernier, Switzerland-based owner and operator of the rig; and Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland-based owner and operator of the rig; and Halliburton Co.
+(HAL:US), which provided cementing services.

 The plaintiffs’ and government claims against BP’s contractors on the doomed Macondo well remain after the settlement reached in March.

 A trial would cover these suits, federal and state government pollution claims against BP, and cross-claims between BP and its partner companies in the Macondo site and rig.